jbadelson/covid_la/README.md

 As of this update, LDH provides the following data:<br>
 * Cases (Parish-level) in cases.csv
 * Deaths (Parish-level) in deaths.csv
-* Tests conducted by public and private labs (Statewide) in tests.csv (Note: testing information prior to 3/9/2020 is based on public statements from state officials.
-This file will be merged with test_details.csv on April 2, 2020.
-See note at top.)
+* Tests conducted by public and private labs (Statewide) in tests.csv (Note: testing information prior to 3/9/2020 is based on public statements from state officials.)
 * Public and private tests by parish in test_details.csv (Parish-level)
 * Age groups, median age, age range and sex of those who tested positve (Statewide) in case_demo.csv
 * Age groups of those who died (Statewide) in death_demo.csv